Ok, so let’s talk about queasiness in pregnancy!

 During pregnancy, it’s always a good idea to run any concerns by your care provider.
 You can also seek the advice of an aromatherapist or a midwife or doula that have extensive experience using essential oils with pregnant women.

-8 essential oils for queasiness and morning sickness
+8 essential oils for queasiness in pregnancy

 Lemon essential oil, like all citrus oils, is very uplifting and really helpful for women suffering from aversions to smell during pregnancy.
 Simple open a bottle of lemon and take some deep breaths or try using Lemon (and Citrus Fresh) in your water.
 Young Living’s vitality oils are safe to ingest and just one drop in your water can make a refreshing drink when it’s hard to keep much of anything down.
 You can also add lemon essential oil to your tea.